 How We Help

-Center for Hope and Safety (formerly Shelter Our Sisters) has helped thousands of woman across Bergen County break their cycle of violence, and we can help you too.
+Center for Hope & Safety (formerly Shelter Our Sisters) has helped thousands of families and individuals across Bergen County break their cycle of violence, and we can help you too.

 Leaving is Scary

 Sometimes staying seems easier than leaving.
 There is so much uncertainty about leaving.
 You may still believe your partner will change.
 You may feel it is better to stay than to go.
 You may feel that you have no safe place to go.
 The shelter can provide a temporary place to stay, food, and clothing for you and your children.
 Your safety is our primary concern.
 We welcome you into our home, with bedrooms, kitchen, living room, and playroom.
 It is where the healing begins.

 If you are thinking about leaving, please read our safety planning page by clicking here.

 You are not to blame.